 5. Use Group Retention.

 When a student applies as part of a group, they are asked through how many residence choices they would like to stay with their group.
 If they set it to 1, the Draw program will only try to keep the group together through their first choice.
 In order to stay together through all of their residence choices, they should set group retention high enough to cover all of those choices.
 If, after submitting their application, they go back in and change their residence choices, they should be sure to double check their group retention level.

 6. Make a robust list of choices.

-7. List where you want to live.
+7. List where they want to live.

-8. Copy your group leader’s choices.
+8. Copy the group leader’s choices.

 9. Applying as a group?
 Select the same residence choices.